erikyo/megamenu-block/README.md

 # WordPress Mega Menu Block
-this repo is a fork -- I don't think you're interested in this one 😊!
+this repo is a fork, if you are looking for the original repo here is the link

-## Mega Menu block - original repository
+## Mega Menu block
 [Mega Menu block Git repo](https://github.com/motopress/getwid-megamenu)

 [WordPress Mega Menu block download](https://wordpress.org/plugins/megamenu/)